2013–14 Ukrainian Premier League: Results

 The following table displays match results between each team in the competition.

 Positions by round

 The following table represents the teams' position after each round in the competition.
-The competition resumes with the spring stage with Round 21 due to the postponement of the competition due to the civil unrest in the country after the riots in Kyiv and continuing on with the Crimean crisis.
+The competition resumes with the spring stage with Round 21 due to the postponement of the competition due to the civil unrest in the country after the riots in Kyiv and continuing on with the annexation of Crimea by the Russian Federation.
 Originally scheduled Round 19 was played 15–17 April after Round 25 and Round 20 was played 23–24 April after Round 26.

 Season statistics

 Top goalscorers

 The top ten goalscorers were as follows: